-We point out that one can improve the flexibility of our decoding scheme, both in the AE and VAE settings, by introducing an additional parameter $\lambda \in \mathbb{R}^+$ and reconstruct $\hat{A}_{ij}$ as follows:
+We point out that one can improve the flexibility of our decoder, both in the AE and VAE settings, by introducing an additional parameter $\lambda \in \mathbb{R}^+$ and reconstruct $\hat{A}_{ij}$ as follows:

-Decoders from sections 3.3 and 3.4 are special cases where $\lambda = 1$.
-This parameter can be tuned by cross-validation on link prediction tasks (see section 4).
-The interpretation of such parameter is twofold.
+Decoders from Sections 3.3 and 3.4 are special cases where $\lambda = 1$.
+This parameter can be tuned by cross-validation on link prediction tasks (see Section 4).
+The interpretation of such a parameter is twofold.
 Firstly, it constitutes a simple tool to balance the relative importance of the node distance in the embedding for reconstruction w.r.t. the mass attraction parameter.
-Then, from a physical point of view, it is equivalent to replacing the squared distance in Newton's formula by a distance to the power of $2\lambda$.
-In our experimental analysis on link prediction, we provide insights on when and why deviating from Newton's actual theory (i.e. $\lambda = 1$) is relevant.
+Then, from a physical point of view, it is equivalent to replacing the squared distance in Newton's formula with a distance to the power of $2\lambda$.
+Our experimental analysis on link prediction provides insights on when and why deviating from Newton's theory (i.e., $\lambda = 1$) is relevant.